Chesare22/mask/README.md

 # Mask

-Simple command-line application that calculates the subnet mask given a number.
-If the flag `--wildcard` (or `-w`) is passed, then it calculates the wildcard (inverse) of the mask.
+Simple command-line application that converts the length of a network prefix to their dotted decimal notation.
+If the flag `--wildcard` or `-w` is passed, then it calculates the wildcard (inverse) of the mask.

 ## Examples